peddie/encodings/encodings.md

 Note that the conversion remains open!
-We could add new De Bruijn-based classes and new HOAS-based counterparts in a new module, along with the translation instances, and reuse this original 'toHOAS' function!
+We could add new De Bruijn-based classes and new HOAS-based counterparts in a new module, along with the translation instances, and reuse this original `toHOAS` function!

 ~~~~ {.haskell}